Trigeminal Neuralgia in Multiple Sclerosis

 How Is Trigeminal Neuralgia Diagnosed?

 A diagnosis of trigeminal neuralgia is based largely on a person’s history and description of symptoms, as well as on the results of a neurological examination.
 By touching and examining parts of your face, your healthcare provider can determine exactly where the pain is occurring and which branches of the trigeminal nerve may be affected.
-You may also undergo magnetic resonance imaging (MRI) of your head to determine if MS or a tumor is causing trigeminal neuralgia.

 Trigeminal neuralgia is also often mistaken for dental pain.
 This can lead to unnecessary (and irreversible) procedures like tooth extractions, root canals, and even procedures to reposition the jaw.